-On March 3, 2011 a share repurchase program was authorized in the amount of \$100 million (the "2011 Share Repurchase Program") and on November 26, 2012 a share repurchase program was authorized in the amount of \$100 million (the "2012 Share Repurchase Program").
-At May 4, 2013, there was approximately \$56.2 million remaining on the 2012 Share Repurchase Program.
-The 2011 Share Repurchase Program has been completed.
+The Company's Board of Directors authorized the following share repurchase programs: (1) \$100 million on March 3, 2011 (the "2011 Share Repurchase Program"); (2) \$50 million on March 7, 2012 (the "2012 \$50 million Share Repurchase Program"); and (3) \$100 million on November 26, 2012 (the "2012 Share Repurchase Program").
+The 2012 \$50 million Share Repurchase Program and the 2011 Share Repurchase Program have been completed.
+At November 2, 2013, there was approximately \$25.7 million remaining on the 2012 Share Repurchase Program.
 Under the 2012 Share Repurchase Program, the Company may repurchase shares in the open market at current market prices at the time of purchase or in privately negotiated transactions.
 The timing and actual number of shares repurchased under the program will depend on a variety of factors including price, corporate and regulatory requirements, and other market and business conditions.
 The Company may suspend or discontinue the program at any time, and may thereafter reinstitute purchases, all without prior announcement.